"Background, Outlook, and Consequences of the Russia-Ukraine War" Working Group

 "Security Cooperation Mechanisms" International Study Group

-This study group will bring together experts from various countries to discuss the threats and vulnerabilities to maritime and transportation systems.
+This sub-group is part of the "Indo-Pacific Security" International Study Group and brings together experts from various countries to discuss the threats and vulnerabilities to maritime and transportation systems.
 Focusing specifically on the theme of a free and open Indo-Pacific, the group will conduct discussions and tabletop exercises to analyze threats posed by military, terrorist, and criminal organizations; the mutual impact of non-traditional security issues; and security problems created by intermodal transport systems.

 "Indo-Pacific Security" International Study Group